Canadian Association of Lutheran Congregations: History

-CALC was founded in the early 1990s by a group of Lutherans who strove to keep to keep the authority of Scripture central to the life of their churches and their faith.
+The CALC was founded in the early 1990s by a group of Lutherans within the Evangelical Lutheran Church in Canada (ELCIC) who were dissatisfied with the denomination's theological liberalism and increasing tolerance of homosexual relationships.
 It was formally incorporated by an act of Parliament in June 1994.
 It is today the third largest Lutheran denomination in Canada.

 Seminary

 The official seminary of CALC is the Institute of Lutheran Theology (ILT), located in Brookings, South Dakota.
 In partnership with ILT, it trains all its pastors through a unique program called The Shepherd's Pathway.